-On February 28, 2012, we effected a one-for-eight reverse split of our authorized, issued and outstanding common stock.
-The information in this report and the accompanying condensed consolidated financial statements presented have been retroactively adjusted to reflect the effects of that one-for-eight reverse stock split.
+On February 28, 2012, we changed our name from Transdel Pharmaceuticals, Inc. to Imprimis Pharmaceuticals, Inc. Also on February 28, 2012, we effected a one-for-eight reverse split of our issued and outstanding common stock.
+The information in this report and the accompanying condensed consolidated financial statements have been retroactively adjusted to reflect the effects of the one-for-eight reverse stock split.